The Science-Proven Hack to Fix Your Sleep and Anxiety Problems

 SEEK THE GUIDANCE OF YOUR DOCTOR REGARDING YOUR HEALTH AND MEDICAL CONDITIONS.

-Inspired by well-known Pranayama exercises, the 4-7-8 breathing technique was popularized by Dr. Andrew Weil in 2015 and has helped many people better their lives by encouraging relaxation for people who deal with stress, anxiety, and other issues.
-It involves breathing in for 4 seconds, holding the breath for 7 seconds, and exhaling for 8 seconds.
-It is said that this particular rhythm balances the autonomic nervous system of the body, fostering a feeling of calmness and serenity.
+Inspired by well-known Pranayama exercises, the 4-7-8 breathing technique has helped many people improve their lives by encouraging relaxation for people who deal with stress, anxiety, and other issues.
+It is done by breathing in for 4 seconds, holding the breath for 7 seconds, and exhaling for 8 seconds.

 Step-by-step guide to practicing 4-7-8 breathing

 This technique can be performed in any position; however, while learning the exercise, sit with your back straight.
 Throughout the entire exercise, press the tip of your tongue against the tissue ridge directly below your top front teeth.
 If it feels strange, try slightly pursing your lips as you exhale through your mouth around your tongue.
-Follow these steps, according to Dr. Weil:
+Follow these steps:

 1. Exhale entirely through your mouth, producing a whooshing sound